Vehicle Carriers Class Action

 “Vehicle Carrier Services” means paid international ocean shipping services via roll on/roll off vessels (“RoRo”) of cargo, such as new and used cars and trucks, as well as agricultural, construction and mining equipment (collectively “Vehicles”).
 A “RoRo” is a type of ocean vessel that allows wheeled vehicles to be driven on and off the vessel and parked on its decks for ocean transport.
 It is alleged that among other things, customers were overcharged for Vehicle Carrier Services as the defendants participated in an unlawful conspiracy to fix, raise, maintain, increase, or control the price for Vehicle Carrier Services.

-Current Status of the Class Action:
+Current Status of the Class Actions:

 At these hearing, the Courts will determine whether the settlement is fair, reasonable and in the best interests of the Class Members.
-The lawyers for the Plaintiffs will also be requesting that legal fees of up to 25 percent of the settlement funds plus disbursements and applicable taxes be approved by the Courts and paid out of the settlement funds.
+The lawyers for the Plaintiffs will also be requesting that legal fees of up to 25% of the settlement funds plus disbursements and applicable taxes be approved by the Courts and paid out of the settlement funds.

 Your Options:

-To comment on the settlement
+To comment on the MOL Settlement Agreement

 Foreman & Company